 Use Delete the secondary Site option if one of the following conditions is true:

 – A site has failed to install

 – The site remains visible in the ConfigMgr console after you’ve uninstalled it.

-When you delete a secondary site, this action deletes information about the secondary site and it’s resources from the ConfigMgr hierarchy and leaves ConfigMgr installed on the secondary site sever.
+When you delete a secondary site, this action deletes information about the secondary site and its resources from the ConfigMgr hierarchy and leaves ConfigMgr installed on the secondary site server.

 Uninstall/Remove/Decommission Primary or CAS site

-You need to follow the same steps for removal of standalone/CAS attached Primary server.
-Same applies for CAS server removal.
-But the approach should be always BOTTOM UP.
+You need to follow the same steps to remove the standalone/CAS attached Primary server.
+The same applies to CAS server removal.
+But the approach should always be BOTTOM UP.

 - Remote Site Roles (MP,SUP etc)